 While the rain makes the weather breezy and beautiful, it also comes with an intense craving for fried foods.
 The change in weather prompts a change in our menu with summery snacks giving way to inventive and innovative fried food items.
 But why should we restrict ourselves to tea time savouries?
 There's a lot out there to satisfy your sweet tooth too.
 The magnificent monsoon lends itself to a rainbow of the most delicious fried desserts.
 Crisp on the outside, moist and sweet on the inside, these desserts will leave you drooling and tempt you to run to your kitchen.
-Here’s a list of 8 unusual fried desserts that will satisfy your cravings instantly.
+These fried desserts for monsoon are a foodie's dream come true, and there are reasons aplenty why you should stop everything and try them now Here’s a list of 8 unusual fried desserts that will satisfy your cravings instantly.

 1. Chocolate Jalebi